tingyu66/test/paper.md

 To avoid naming collision and keep a clean interface, we choose to create a Python module for each kernel under `exafmm-t`'s Python package, instead of adding suffixes to function and class names to identify types.

-We are currently integrating `exafmm-t` into `Bempp-cl`, an open-source boundary element method (BEM) package in Python, whose predecessor, `BEM++`, has enabled many acoustic and electromagnetic applications.
+We are currently integrating `exafmm-t` into `Bempp-cl`, an open-source boundary element method (BEM) package in Python, whose predecessor, `BEM++` (@smigajSolvingBoundaryIntegral2015), has enabled many acoustic and electromagnetic applications.
 In BEM applications, computations are dominated by matrix-vector multiplications in the iterative solver.
-Using FMM will reduce both time and memory cost of solving such dense linear systems.
+`exafmm-t` will reduce both time and memory cost of solving such dense linear systems in BEM.

 # References